wsmarshall/bb_rust_grep/README.md

 # bb_rust_grep
-a bare-bones didactid implementation of grep
+a bare-bones didactic implementation of grep